POSTECH-CVLab/FastPointTransformer/README.md

  <img src="assets/overview.png" alt="An overview of the proposed method"/>
  </div>

-> #### Abstract:
+## Overview
-> This work introduces Fast Point Transformer that consists of a new lightweight self-attention layer.
+This work introduces Fast Point Transformer that consists of a new lightweight self-attention layer.
 Our approach encodes continuous 3D coordinates, and the voxel hashing-based architecture boosts computational efficiency.
 The proposed method is demonstrated with 3D semantic segmentation and 3D detection.
 The accuracy of our approach is competitive to the best voxel based method, and our network achieves 129 times faster inference time than the state-of-the-art, Point Transformer, with a reasonable accuracy trade-off in 3D semantic segmentation on S3DIS dataset.

 ## Citation
 If you find our code or paper useful, please consider citing our paper: